getify/asynquence/README.md

 # asynquence

 A lightweight API for asynchronous sequences and gates.
-[Sequences & gates, at a glance](https://gist.github.com/getify/5959149)
+[Sequences & gates, at a glance](https://gist.github.com/getify/5959149).
+More advanced [example of "nested" composition of sequences](https://gist.github.com/getify/10273f3de07dda27ebce).

 ## *asynquence* & Promises